nekinci/sea/readme.md

 Sea, pronounced as `C` is a programming language that compiles to LLVM Backend.
 As a hobby project, it has served as a valuable teacher, providing significant insights into various aspects of computer science.
 It is early and unstable version and currently ongoing process.

+Note that: Only tested on arm64_macos.
+In other architectures or OS may happens unexpected behaviours.

 Here is example codes written in sea, until I write documentation the code will help, I hope.